 Any issue not included under paragraph A to be resolved by the member panel, shall be settled in accordance with the Rules of Procedure for Christian Conciliation of the Institute for Christian Conciliation (Peacemaker Ministries).
 See www.peacemaker. net.
 However, if both SMI and the member agree, the dispute may be submitted to a randomly selected panel of members instead.
 In all events a member will have available the same relief as a court could grant.
 SMI will pay all of the arbitrator’s fees and costs unless the arbitration determines there was no reasonable basis for the member’s complaint.

 C. You and SMI Agree Not to Go to Court

-Resolving disputes within the Body of Christ is always the command of Scripture and in the interest of all our members (Matthew 18:15-20, I Corinthians 6).
+Resolving disputes within the Body of Christ is always the command of Scripture and in the interest of all our members (MATT 18:15-20; 1 COR 6).
 Therefore, even if SMI or a member participates to some extent in a court proceeding regarding a matter in dispute, this participation will not be forfeiting the ability to later demand that the dispute be resolved by these arbitration procedures.

 D. Applicable Law

 For all matters of procedure and substance regarding any dispute or claim that comes within these mediation/arbitration requirements, the laws of the State of Illinois, and if applicable of the United States, shall govern.